rocketboosters/reviser/README.md

 deployment.

 ```
-usage: bundle [--reinstall]
+usage: bundle [--reinstall] [--output OUTPUT]

-options:
+optional arguments:
-  --reinstall  Add this flag to reinstall dependencies on a repeated bundle
+  --reinstall           Add this flag to reinstall dependencies on a repeated
-               operation.
-By default, dependencies will remain cached for the
+                        bundle operation.
+By default, dependencies will remain
-               lifetime of the shell to speed up the bundling process.
-This
+                        cached for the lifetime of the shell to speed up the
-               will force dependencies to be installed even if they had been
+                        bundling process.
+This will force dependencies to be
-               installed previously.
+                        installed even if they had been installed previously.
+  --output OUTPUT, -o OUTPUT
+                        Output the bundled artifacts into the specified output
+                        path.

 ```